MENU

 Finance

-When a new user opens up Trust Bank's app they are bombarded with a long list of boring tasks to complete.
+When a new user opens up Trust Bank's app they are bombarded with 15+ tasks right at the start.

 "this is so boring"